makinacorpus/django_pyoidc/README.md

 ]
 ```

 Now is time to run a migrate operation, as we create a database table ([read why here](https://django-pyoidc.readthedocs.io/latest/explanation.html#about-caching)).
-Run in your project dir :
+Run in your project dir:

 ```
 ./manage.py migrate
 ```

 We also need a cache ([read why here](https://django-pyoidc.readthedocs.io/latest/explanation.html#about-caching)), so let's configure a dumb one for development purposes.
-Add in your `settings.py` :
+Add in your `settings.py`:

 ```python
 CACHES = {